The content below is published for use as a reference or planning tool.

 AMA PRA Category 1 Credit™ Designation

-The American Epilepsy Society designates this other activity for a maximum of 58.50 AMA PRA Category 1 Credits™.
+The American Epilepsy Society designates this live educational activity for a maximum of 79.50 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 The American Medical Association has determined that non-U.S. licensed physicians who participate in this CME activity are eligible for AMA PRA Category 1 Credits™.

 AAPA accepts certificates of participation for educational activities certified for AMA PRA Category 1 Credits™ from organizations accredited by ACCME or a recognized state medical society.
-Physician assistants may receive a minimum of 58.50 hours of Category 1 credit for completing this program.
+Physician assistants may receive a maximum of 80.00 hours of Category 1 credit for completing this program.

 Continuing Education for Nurses and Pharmacists

-In support of improving patient care, this activity is planned and implemented by The National Center for Interprofessional Practice and Education and the University of Minnesota College of Pharmacy.
-The National Center for Interprofessional Practice and Education is accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the healthcare team.
-This activity was planned by and for the healthcare team, and learners will receive Interprofessional Continuing Education (IPCE) credit for learning and change.
+In support of improving patient care, this activity has been planned and implemented by the American Epilepsy Society and University of Minnesota, Interprofessional Continuing Education.
+In support of improving patient care, University of Minnesota, Interprofessional Continuing Education is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the healthcare team.

 Maintenance of Certification

-The American Board of Psychiatry and Neurology has reviewed AES2020 and has approved this program as part of the comprehensive Continuing Medical Education (CME) program, which is mandated by the ABMS as a necessary component of maintenance of certification.
+The American Board of Psychiatry and Neurology has reviewed the 75th Annual Meeting and has approved this program as part of the comprehensive Continuing Medical Education (CME) program, which Is mandated by the ABMS as a necessary component of maintenance of certification.

 Disclosure Policy and Resolution of Conflicts of Interest

 It is the policy of the American Epilepsy Society to ensure balance, independence, objectivity, and scientific rigor.
 All individuals involved in the selection, development, and presentation of content are required to disclose any real or apparent conflicts of interest.
 Conflicts of interest will be resolved by AES prior to an educational activity being delivered to learners.
-In accordance with the ACCME Standards for Commercial Support of CME, AES implemented the mechanisms of prospective peer review of this CME activity, to identify and resolve any conflicts.
+In accordance with the ACCME Standards for Integrity and Independence in Accredited Continuing Education, AES has implemented the mechanisms of prospective peer review of this CME activity to identify and resolve any conflicts.
 Additionally, the content of this activity is based on the best available evidence.

 Unapproved Use Disclosure